-Ledger has implemented a solution to ensure that the Ledger Nano S belonging to the End-User is a genuine one.
+Ledger has implemented a solution to ensure that the Ledger Nano X belonging to the End-User is a genuine one.
 To comply with this requirement, a Public Key Infrastructure (based on secp256k1 elliptic curve) has been set up: Ledger is the Certification Authority.
-This dedicated infrastructure, based on Hardware Security Module, is administrated by Ledger.
+This dedicated infrastructure, based on Hardware Security Module, is not only administrated but also operated by Ledger.

-During the manufacturing process, each Ledger Nano S initializes itself with an individual key pair generation and the corresponding certificate (provided by the Ledger's HSM).
-Then, when the Ledger Nano S is connected to the Host and under some circumstances (for instance a Device App, SE firmware download or MCU firmware installation), a mutual authentication between the Ledger's HSM and the Ledger Nano S is performed.
+During the manufacturing process, each Ledger Nano X initializes itself with:

+- 1. an individual key pair generation - 2. the corresponding certificate (provided by the Ledger's HSM)

+Then, when the Ledger Nano X is connected to the Host and under some circumstances (for instance a Device App, SE firmware download or MCU firmware installation), a mutual authentication between the Ledger's HSM and the Ledger Nano X is performed.